Dwelling: A Wellness App

 In the next project, I would refine personas with more granularity by including more behavioral data, motivations, and goals based more heavily on actual quotes and results from my surveys.

-More structured iteration
+More structured iterations

 In some cases, I created high-fidelity prototypes before testing the basic structure or functionality with users.
 This resulted in more effort upfront than was necessary, and some designs ended up needing significant changes after testing.